Created: July 2020 by Jenny Owen

 - using our procedures to manage any allegations against our participants, staff and representatives appropriately

 - creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any bullying that does arise

 - ensuring that we have effective complaints and whistleblowing measures in place

-- ensuring that we provide a safe physical environment for our children, young people and staff, by applying health and safety measures in accordance with the law and regulatory guidance
+- ensuring that we provide a safe physical environment for our participants and staff by applying health and safety measures in accordance with the law and regulatory guidance

-- building a safeguarding culture where staff, children and young people treat each other with respect and are comfortable about sharing concerns.
+- building a safeguarding culture where staff and participants treat each other with respect and are comfortable about sharing concerns.

 Designated Safeguarding Lead: Nancy Monaghan